SophieTiger/optimal_health/README.md

 The Optimal Health website is a webiste about Personal Training and Nutrition coaching.
 It targets everyone that is looking for a way to gain better health and quality of life with the tools of Nutrition and Training, no matter the gender or age.

-Users of this website will be able to find information about me as a coach, the tools and strategies for Nutrition and Training, how they can benefit from that and what results they can excpect.
+Users of this website will be able to find information about me as a coach, the tools and strategies for Nutrition and Training, how they can benefit from that and what results they can expect.
 There is also a contact form to easily get the first point of contact.
 The site is responsive for all screen sizes.